letsencrypt/boulder/ratelimits/README.md

   period: 180m
 ```

 The above example overrides the default limits for specific subscribers.
-They
+In both
-will be allowed to make twice as many requests as the default limits but will
+cases the count of requests per period are doubled, but the burst capacity is
-still be limited to the same burst as a regular subscriber.
+explicitly configured to match the default rate limit.

 ### Id Formats in Limit Override Settings